dvVenuto/dvvenuto.github.io/index.md

 For more info see my [GitHub](https://github.com/dvVenuto)

+I am also an avid traveller and have visited 30 countries in addition to working in 4.

 ## Research Interest

 Convex optimization problems for kernel machines, convolutional neural networks for computer vision, and generative neural networks.